Tech Note 0029

 Use NFS over UDP when possible.
 Use the following mount options:

 Older systems may limit rsize and wsize to 8K.
 Use the largest value available, up to 32K.
+For some NFS servers, adding the no_wdelay option may further improve performance.

 Performance tuning options vary greatly by vendor and model.
 Make sure your device's software and firmware are up-to-date and consult its documentation for specific tuning instructions.